Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 - **Default region**: A single Azure environment corresponds to a single VNet located in a specific region, and all the resources deployed by AI Unlimited on Azure are deployed into that VNet.
 Teradata recommends selecting a region closest to your primary work location or the region where your data is located.
 - **Default CIDRs**: The address range to define the range of private IPs for VM instances provisioned into the subnets.
 The CIDR range must be between /16 and /24.
 The default is 10.0.0.0/16.
 - **Default security group**: Controls inbound and outbound traffic to and from Azure resources within a specified network.
 Use this field to allow users from your organization access to the resources.
-- **Resouce tags**: The key-value pairs that help you identify resources based on settings that are relevant to your organization.
-Use tag ai-unlimited to your resources for effective resource and cost management.
+- **Resouce tags**: The key-value pair that help you identify resources based on settings that are relevant to your organization.
+Use the ai-unlimited tag for effective resource and cost management.

 </TabItem>
 </Tabs>